• Level of education

 Description

-A general approach to containment materials will be developed during this course by addressing the desired properties of use, the different classes of containment matrices and the associated synthesis methods.
-The structure-properties relationships related to the containment of radionuclides and/or chemical toxic elements will also be described.
-The materials covered will be of the glass, glass-ceramic or ceramic type.
+A general approach to confinement materials will be developed during this teaching unit, addressing the desired properties, the different classes of confinement matrices, and the associated synthesis methods.
+The structure-property relationships related to the confinement of radionuclides and/or toxic chemical elements will also be described.
+The materials covered will be glass, glass-ceramic, or ceramic.

 Read more